landv/gambas/README.md

     End
 ----

-### File Unittests
-In your project's path a file called "Unittests" must exist.
-This file contains one line per TestContainer with the TestContainer's name:

-    # File Unittests
-    _TestHelloWorld

-If it does not exist, the TestContainers are not found.

 ### Module(Function) to test:

 To make it work, we need a funktion to test.
 So we create a function "World" in a module "Hello" in our project: